garrandall/popular-music-data/tracks/i-still-believe-mariah-carey.md

 To have a second chance

 No, no, no, no, no, no, oh oh I need you baby
-I still believe that we can be together woah oh no, no, no, ooh If we believe that true love never has to end
+I still believe that we can be together woah oh no, no, no, oh If we believe that true love never has to end
 Then we must know that we will love again ummm
 Oh woah, oh hoh, oh hoh